tidev/vscode-titanium/CONTRIBUTING.md

 # Contributing

 Interested in contributing?
-You can follow the below to ensure your contribution goes smoothly and is a great experience.
+You can follow the information below to ensure your contribution goes smoothly and is a great experience.

 ## File an issue